Where are meme stock investors now? Ally survey finds the majority still own a meme stock

 AMC Entertainment.
 BlackBerry.
 GameStop.
-At times in the past year, it felt like it was a meme stock world, and we were all just living in it.
+At times, it felt like it was a meme stock world, and we were all just living in it.
 In January, we passed the first anniversary of the meme stock phenomenon taking off (or headed “to the moon,” as many meme stock enthusiasts might say), and the trend isn’t exactly slowing down.

 It was only about a year ago that investors across the Reddit forum r/wallstreetbets began buying GameStop (GME) stock in earnest, causing the price to skyrocket.
 Why did they do this?
 Well, it began when investors noticed a high number of hedge funds shorting the GME stock (a.k.a. betting against it, in hopes of making a profit from a predicted price plummet).
 Forum participants made the opposite move: buying up GME stock to raise the price and undermine the hedge funds — although the phenomenon has reached beyond just a movement against Wall Street.